 Answered prayer.
-“Whatsoever ye shall ask the Father in my name, he will give it you.
-Hitherto have ye asked nothing in my name: ask, and ye shall receive, that your joy may be full” (John 16:23-24).
+“Whatsoever you shall ask the Father in my name, He will give it you.
+Hitherto have you asked nothing in my name: ask, and you shall receive, that your joy may be full” (John 16:23-24).
 How glorious and exciting to see our prayers answered.

 - We experience the joy of His presence.
 “In Thy presence is fullness of joy; at Thy right hand there are pleasures for evermore” (Psalms 16:11).

 - We experience God’s glory.
 “By whom also we have access by faith into this grace wherein we stand, and rejoice in hope of the glory of God” (Romans 5:2).
 Moses experienced God’s glory to the extent he had to put a veil over his face.

 - God will meet our needs through prayer.
 “Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need” (Hebrews 4:16).